OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSubscriptionManager.rst

     .. cpp:function:: OcaStatus RemovePropertyChangeSubscription(OcaONo Emitter, OcaPropertyID Property, OcaMethod Subscriber)

-        Removes any subscription to a PropertyChanged event with the given Emitter, Property, Subscriber, SubscriberContext,
+        Removes any EV1 subscription to a **PropertyChanged** event with the given Emitter, Property, Subscriber, SubscriberContext,
-        NotificationDeliveryMode, and DestinationInformation.
-The return value
+        NotificationDeliveryMode, and DestinationInformation. **Deprecated** in
-        indicates whether the subscription(s) was (were) successfully removed.
-        Added in v2 of this class, in AES70-2017.
+        version 3 of this class, replaced by **RemovePropertyChangeSubscription2(...).**

         This method has id ``3.6``.